ellson/MOTHBALLED-graphviz/README.md

 ## Contacts

-If you have a bug or believe something is not working as expected, please submit a bug report ( https://github.com/ellson/graphviz/issues ).
+If you have a bug or believe something is not working as expected, please submit a [bug report](https://github.com/ellson/graphviz/issues).

-If you have a general question or are unsure how things work, please consider posting first to the Graphviz mailing list ( http://www.graphviz.org/MailingList.php ) or on the user forum ( http://www.graphviz.org/forums/general-discussion ).
-We follow these, but there are also many users who might be able to respond to you better or faster than we can.
-Please do not send detailed bug reports there.
+If you have a general question or are unsure how things work, these queries can also be posted in the [Graphviz Issues page](https://github.com/ellson/graphviz/issues).

 John Ellson